EmployeeIssues.comU.S. Employee Rights in Plain English

 VEOA also provides a path for veterans to file complaints against Federal government agencies that discriminate against them in employment, by violating their preference rights granted by the Act.

-Read Veterans' Preference for more information about same and to quickly determine if you are qualified veteran or disabled veteran.
+Read Veterans' Preference for more information about same and to quickly determine if you are a qualified veteran or a qualified disabled veteran.

-See the e-VETS Resource Advisor for information and resources to help you enter the job market as a veteran.
+Did you know?The e-VETS Resource Advisor from the DOL provides information and resources to help you enter the job market as a veteran, such as a link to the official Veterans Job Bank.

 Ask a Lawyer Online Now